Vitalos logo

 Optimal: 0 - 0.4

-C-reactive protein is produced by the liver in response to inflammation.
-Low levels indicate absence of significant inflammation or infection.
+C-reactive protein (CRP) is an acute-phase reactant synthesized by the liver in response to inflammation or infection.
+A quantitative test provides a precise measurement of its concentration.

 18.35